Clean-label and enzyme-only improvers: replacing DATEM, SSL and L-cysteine without losing performance

 Troubleshooting clean-label switches

-See [fault-clean-label-switch] in data.json for the complete fault table.
+See the fault table below for the complete picture.
 Key entries:

 Formula cards